DSpace-Labs/DSpace-Docker-Images/documentation/workshop/PITCHME.md

 - Like a really small disk drive or network drive
 - Data you wish to save must be stored in a volume

-+++

-### Docker compose

-- An image defines a service and its environment
-- But how is it run?
-  - Which ports does it uses?
-  - How many replicas does it need to have enough resources?
-  - Should CPU and/or memory resources be limited?
-  - How is the network architecture looking like?
-  - Which services depend on each other?
-  - ...

-+++

-### Docker compose (Continued)

-- docker-compose build docker commands for you
-- can be used to describe complex setups
-- describes furhter information that is needed to actually run an image
-  - volumes, ports, network structure, limits
-  - dependencies between containers
-  - environment variables
-  - ...
-- docker-compose therefore uses yaml files

 ---